2022 Colorado Rockies season

 The 2022 Colorado Rockies season was the 30th in Major League Baseball.
 It was their 28th season at Coors Field.
+Manager Bud Black returned for his sixth season with the Rockies in 2022.

 On December 2, 2021, Commissioner of Baseball Rob Manfred announced a lockout of players, following expiration of the collective bargaining agreement (CBA) between the league and the Major League Baseball Players Association (MLBPA).
-On March 10, 2022, the MLB and MLBPA agreed to a new collective bargaining agreement, thus ending the lockout.
+On March 10, 2022, MLB and the MLBPA agreed to a new collective bargaining agreement, thus ending the lockout.
 Opening Day was played on April 7.
 Although MLB previously announced that several series would be cancelled due to the lockout, the agreement provides for a 162-game season, with originally canceled games to be made up via doubleheaders.

 Offseason

 Lockout

 The expiration of the league's collective bargaining agreement (CBA) with the Major League Baseball Players Association occurred on December 1, 2021 with no new agreement in place.
 As a result, the team owners voted unanimously to lockout the players stopping all free agency and trades.

 The parties came to an agreement on a new CBA on March 10, 2022.